Last updated on January 24th, 2020 at 07:25 pm

 I haven’t jumped on the Amazon Prime band wagon yet.
-I still prefer ordering from Amazon using qualifying items for the $35 or more free shipping.
+I still prefer ordering from Amazon using qualifying items for free shipping.

-Sometimes that means I am a few dollars short of where I need to be at check out time to make $35.
-When that problem arises I refer to my list of add on products that we use all the time in our home and that are either the same price as I would find in the store or just a bit more (since the extra cost is washed out in what I save in shipping).
+Sometimes that means I am a few dollars short of where I need to be at check out time to make the minimum for free shipping.
+When that problem arises I refer to my list of add-on products that we use all the time in our home and that are either the same price as I would find in the store or just a bit more (since the extra cost is washed out in what I save in shipping).

 As a home schooling family we go through a lot of pencils.
 Dixon Ticonderoga are a great long lasting brand of pencils.
 They sharpen well and don’t break as easy.
 Amazon sells a box of 12 as an add on item.

-You can get a box of Bic round stic pens for just under $2.
-In my house we are always short on pens so this is a favorite add on item of ours.
+In my house, we are always short on pens so this box of blue ink pens is a favorite add on item of ours.

 My children lose their erasers almost daily.
 So I try to keep a few new ones around as back ups to avoid wasting school minutes searching for them.
-Paper Mate Pink Pearl Erasers are my favorite and a pack of 3 is around $2 .
+Paper Mate Pink Pearl Erasers are a family favorite so we often toss a pack into our order.

 4. School Glue Sticks

 The little budding artist also is known for using all the tape in the house at an alarming rate.
-This 3 pack of Scotch brand magic tape is reasonable and is often just what I need to bump my order to just over $35.
+This 3 pack of Scotch brand magic tape is reasonable and is often just what I need to bump my order to the free shipping limit.

 6. Hair Elastics